 Best Man Speech Examples

-Hello!
+"Hello!
 For those of you who don't know me, I'm Sam, the best man.
-I've known Michael (groom) since middle school, which means since before we learned what a mullet is and that it wasn't a good look for either of us.
+I've known (groom) since middle school, which means since before we learned what a mullet is and that it wasn't a good look for either of us.

-[Reading from the remaining cue card] ...Michael is really the best friend I've ever had.
+[Reading from the remaining cue card] ...(Groom) is really the best friend I've ever had.
 He's done so many wonderful things that it would be difficult to name them all … Hey, Michael, I can't read your handwriting here!

 But seriously, it's all true.
 This guy is a great friend—the best I've got—and I'm very proud to stand by his side today.

-As the poet Dante once said, “A great flame follows a little spark."
-When Matt (groom) met Sarah (bride), there was a little spark.
+"As the poet, Dante once said, 'A great flame follows a little spark.'
+When (groom) met (spouse), there was a little spark.
 I know because I talked to him the next day.

-On my fourth birthday, my parents got me a brother… I wanted a puppy.
+"On my fourth birthday, my parents got me a brother… I wanted a puppy.

 It wasn't until after I went to college that he started going down his own path.
 He started doing volunteer work.
-He found a job he loves, an apartment that's pretty killer and, of course, he found Beth.
+He found a job he loves, an apartment that's pretty killer and, of course, he found (spouse).